rune/rune/docs/docs/publishing/collaboration.md

 ## Roles

-All game members can [playtest](/docs/publishing/simulating-multiplayer) game versions in draft / under review in the Rune app.
+All game members can playtest game versions in draft / under review in the Rune app (see section below).
 Only Developers and Admins can [publish](/docs/publishing/publishing-your-game) new versions of the game.
 Note that a game can have multiple Admins.

+## Playtesting in Rune App

+As part of the team who made the game, you can play your game in the Rune app before it's published to everyone.
+Just create a room in the app and select your game in the list.
+You can also invite others who are not on your team to playtest with you.
+They can't see your game in the list, but can play the game with you once you've selected it.

+Once your game has been published, everyone in the Rune community will have access to the latest active version of the game.
+You're likely continuously improving your game and anyone on your team will have access to the latest uploaded draft / in review version.
+In this way, you are able to playtest the actual multiplayer game experience of new versions before they're released!